 It may be helpful for teachers to suggest that students identify patterns in a number grid to help them develop conceptual understanding of number and the base-10 number system.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 49-50.

 Skill: Making Predictions and Justifying Them

-The use of concrete and semi-concrete materials, a variety of representations and rules allows students to make and justify near and far predictions.
+The use of concrete and visual (semi-concrete) materials and a variety of representations and rules allows students to make and justify near and far predictions.

-Making a close prediction is to indicate or represent what the next terms in a given pattern will look like.
-The prediction can be verified simply by extending the pattern.
+Making a close prediction is to indicate what the next term or couple of terms in a given pattern will be.
+The prediction can be verified by extending the pattern.

-Making a far prediction is to indicate or represent what a pattern will look like far beyond a given section.
-Calculations are often required to make a correct prediction or to check its plausibility.
+Making a far prediction is to indicate what a distant term of a pattern will be.
+Knowing the relationship between the position number and a term value is key, and often calculations are needed to make a correct prediction or to check its plausibility.

 Students can best describe a pattern when they understand the relationship between each term in the pattern and the position each term occupies in the pattern.
 They can do this by numbering each term in the pattern in turn.